📟 Hypernet

 3. One source, both representations

-The components render conformant HTML; the middleware produces the conformant Markdown — so a single JSX page is both the human page and the agent contract, and the two cannot drift.
+The components render conformant HTML, and the middleware produces the conformant Markdown.
+A single JSX page is both the human page and the agent contract, and the two cannot drift.

 import { Hono } from "hono"